Disk replacement - lumbar spine

 After the Procedure

-You will stay in the hospital 2 to 3 days after surgery.
-Your provider will encourage you to stand and start walking as soon as the anesthesia wears off.
+You will stay in the hospital 1 to 2 days after surgery.
+Your surgeon will encourage you to stand and start walking as soon as the anesthesia wears off.
 You may have to wear a corset brace for support and faster healing.
 In the beginning, you'll be given clear liquids.
 You'll later progress to a liquid and semi-solid diet.

 - Do any activity that stretches your spine too much